MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

     :::image type="content" source="media/service-self-service-signup-for-power-bi/power-bi-trial.png" alt-text="Screenshot showing an Account manager and the Start trial button.":::

 The trial license upgrades you with a Microsoft Fabric trial capacity.
-You can create and work with any Fabric item types and have access to the paid features of the Power BI service.
+Create and work with any Fabric item types and access the paid features of the Power BI service.

 :::image type="content" source="media/service-self-service-signup-for-power-bi/power-bi-fabric-home.png" alt-text="Screenshot showing the Fabric Home screen.":::

-- If you already have access to Power BI (app.powerbi.com) or Fabric.  free Power BI or Fabric license and are ready to start a trial of the paid featuresFrom the Power BI service, select your Account manager (your photo in the upper right corner).

 ### Trial expiration

 You can cancel your trial from the Account manager.
 If you cancel your trial, you might not be able to start another trial.

 When you cancel your Fabric trial, or your trial expires, the trial capacity is deleted.
-This includes deletion of all of the capacity's [workspaces](/fabric/get-started/workspaces.md) and related data.
+This deletion includes deletion of all of the capacity's [workspaces](/fabric/get-started/workspaces.md) and related data.
 To migrate your workspaces and data, [purchase a Fabric capacity](/fabric/enterprise/buy-subscription.md).

 When your trial expires, or you cancel your trial, your license changes back to its previous version, either Fabric free or Power BI Pro.
 The trial can't be automatically extended.
 For more information, see [Features by license type](service-features-license-type.md).